-Creative Family Counseling, LLC is actively seeking to add a full-time Licensed Mental Health Counselor (LPC, LCSW, LMFT), to our private practice who is passionate about working with children and their families.
+Creative Family Counseling, LLC is actively seeking to add a full-time Licensed Mental Health Counselor (LPC, LCSW, LMFT), to our private practice who has experience in play therapy and is passionate about working with children and their families.
 W-2 employee status and benefits offered.

 In her article Self-Regulation Doesn’t Exist!!

 Robyn Gobbel, LCSW explains the importance of co-regulation and how we as parents or caregivers , even trusting loving partners can be so instrumental in helping others regulate their emotions.
 As Robyn states so well “What really works isn’t teaching self-regulation.
 It’s giving children experiences of co-regulation over and over and over again.
 Until their brains literally take in and imprint the regulated adult.
 Then the coregulation becomes internalized…but it’s still coregulation.”
 That’s what I love about Child Parent Relationship Training, that’s what I love about play therapy and involving the parents in my work.
 It’s all about the Relationship.
 Parents finally learn to demonstrate and affirm to their children “I am here.
 I hear you.
 I understand you.”
 In providing that Circle of Safety, the child learns to self-soothe, have freedom to express, share, explore and heal.
 It’s powerful and it works!